eslint/eslint/docs/developer-guide/contributing/pull-requests.md

 $ git commit
 ```

-Our commit message format is as follows:
+All ESLint projects follow [Conventional Commits](https://www.conventionalcommits.org/) for our commit messages.
+Here's an example commit message:

 ```
-Tag: Short description (fixes #1234)
+tag: Short description of what you did

 Longer description here if necessary

+Fixes #1234
 ```

 The first line of the commit message (the summary) must have a specific format.
 This format is checked by our build tools.

-The `Tag` is one of the following:
+The `tag` is one of the following:

-* `Fix` - for a bug fix.
+* `fix` - for a bug fix.
-* `Update` - either for a backwards-compatible enhancement or for a rule change that adds reported problems.
+* `feat` - either for a backwards-compatible enhancement or for a rule change that adds reported problems.
-* `New` - implemented a new feature.
+* `fix!` - for a backwards-incompatible bug fix.
-* `Breaking` - for a backwards-incompatible enhancement or feature.
+* `feat!:` - for a backwards-incompatible enhancement or feature.
-* `Docs` - changes to documentation only.
+* `docs` - changes to documentation only.
+* `chore` - for changes that aren't user-facing.
-* `Build` - changes to build process only.
+* `build` - changes to build process only.
-* `Upgrade` - for a dependency upgrade.
+* `refactor` - a change that doesn't affect APIs or user experience.
-* `Chore` - for refactoring, adding tests, etc. (anything that isn't user-facing).
+* `test` - just changes to test files.

 Use the [labels of the issue you are working on](working-on-issues.md#issue-labels) to determine the best tag.

 The message summary should be a one-sentence description of the change, and it must be 72 characters in length or shorter.
-If the pull request addresses an issue, then the issue number should be mentioned at the end.
-If the commit doesn't completely fix the issue, then use `(refs #1234)` instead of `(fixes #1234)`.
+If the pull request addresses an issue, then the issue number should be mentioned in the body of the commit message in the format `Fixes #1234`.
+If the commit doesn't completely fix the issue, then use `Refs #1234` instead of `Fixes #1234`.

 Here are some good commit message summary examples:

 ```
-Build: Update Travis to only test Node 0.10 (refs #734)
+build: Update Travis to only test Node 0.10
-Fix: Semi rule incorrectly flagging extra semicolon (fixes #840)
+fix: Semi rule incorrectly flagging extra semicolon
-Upgrade: Esprima to 1.2, switch to using comment attachment (fixes #730)
+chore: Upgrade Esprima to 1.2, switch to using comment attachment
 ```

 The commit message format is important because these messages are used to create a changelog for each release.
 The tag and issue number help to create more consistent and useful changelogs.